gragra33/Blazing.Mediator/docs/MEDIATOR_PATTERN_GUIDE.md

 ### How the Mediator Pattern Works

-The following diagram illustrates the flow of requests through the Blazing.Mediator system:
+The following diagram illustrates the basic flow of requests through the Blazing.Mediator system:

+> **Note**: This is a simplified overview.
+For a detailed middleware pipeline flow diagram that includes exception handling and middleware execution order, see the [Middleware Pipeline Flow](#pipeline-flow) section.

 ```
 ┌─────────────────────────────────────────────────────────────────────────────────┐